Center for Ocean Mapping & Innovative Technologies

 Increasing capacity to rapidly respond to coastal impacts and changes.

-Forecasting and Remote Sensing
+Forecasting & Remote Sensing

 Resolving complexity of spatial and temporal scales for hydrodynamic modeling in nearshore environments.